Beyond Google Translate: Solutions For Overcoming Language Barriers.

 If you’ve been encountering situations like this yet don’t have someone on staff to translate, funds to hire a temporary consultant or enough hours in the day for language lessons via a mobile app (although I strongly recommend taking 10mins a day for DuoLingo while putting a more immediate solution into action); on-demand language translation services* may be a more productive use of your time than even the best acted out charades...especially within the realms of interviewing/hiring and training.

 Option 2: The medical community uses on-demand language translation services in order to communicate with patients when there are language barriers.
-On-demand translation services like LanguageLine not only offer over the phone interpretation Services (OPI) but also an app whereby real-time interpretation is offered via live video streaming with an actual (or AI) interpreter over an ipad (similar to the Hertz rental car kiosks).
+On-demand translation services like LanguageLine not only offer instant access to Over the Phone Interpretation services (aka: OPI) for $3.95/min, but also an app whereby real-time interpretation is offered via live video streaming with an actual (or AI) interpreter over an ipad (similar to the Hertz rental car kiosks).

 Just be sure not to overlook the other standard hiring protocols like: background checks, referrals from current and/or previous employers, completion of actual shift availability sheets, distribution (and confirmed receipt) of handbooks/policies and any other customary new hire paperwork most of which can be easily translated with a number of the following services if you’re not interested in spending $40-100/hr for an in-person interpreter or an avg of $3-5/minute for OPI: